SAP Policy Details

 - SAP statues are calculated at the conclusion of each semester after the Office of the Registrar officially posts grades to students’ academic history, which is generally two to three business days after the semester ends.
 The Academic Calendar provides specific dates for Registrar’s end of term processing.

-- Institutional polices, such as Grade Forgiveness, cannot circumvent federal policy.
+- Institutional policies, such as Grade Forgiveness, cannot circumvent federal policy.
 Therefore, GPA and CR are calculated prior to the application of grade forgiveness.

 - An email notification will be forwarded if you need to improve your academic progress (i.e., SAP Warning).